t-anc/GSP-Qbittorent-Gluetun-sync-port-mod/README.md

       condition: service_healthy
 ```

-This is thanks to [Gluetun's healthcheck](https://github.com/qdm12/gluetun-wiki/blob/main/faq/healthcheck.md) being healthy only when the connexion is set.
+This is thanks to [Gluetun's healthcheck](https://github.com/qdm12/gluetun-wiki/blob/main/faq/healthcheck.md) being healthy only when the connection is set.

 </details>